Have you ever wondered how to travel with golf clubs so your clubs arrive safely to your destination?

 Traveling is a love-hate relationship for most people.
-Once you arrive at a destination, it’s fun but getting there and back is a hassle, especially if you’re traveling with golf clubs.
+Once you arrive at a destination, it’s fun but getting there and back is a hassle, especially if you’re traveling with clubs.

-Usually, if you’re playing an awesome course while traveling, you want your own clubs for the adventure.
+Usually, if you’re playing an awesome course while traveling, you want your own weaponry for the adventure.
 Here’s how you can learn how to travel with golf clubs and make sure they end up safely at your destination.

 Here are some of the best strategies to traveling with golf clubs:

 Southwest Airlines is great for a host of reasons; great service, low cost, and the best feature for golfers is the no checked bag fees!
-You can check your golf travel bag for free and check another bag or use it as a carry-on.
+You can check your golf bag for free and check another bag or use it as a carry-on.
 Other airlines charge between $25-$50 for checked bags and have strict weight and size limits which makes it expensive if you’re bringing multiple sets.

-Another good tip is to pack your clubs with extra towels in between all of your irons and wedges as your woods should have headcovers.
+Another good tip is to pack your bag with extra towels in between all of your irons and wedges as your woods should have headcovers.
 Or you can also put your socks for the trip on your irons and wedges for added protection.

 Here is the hard shell golf travel bag I recommend: